OvcaTV/PV-Projekty/README.md

 # A hitchhiker's guide to this project's instalation

 ## 1. Create database in Microsoft SQL Server Management Studio
 You should start by creating database from files in SQL Scripts folder.
-There you should start with script DatabaseCreate, then script Database-inserts, then Database-user, Database-View1 and finally Database-View2.
+There you should start with
+create database PythonEvidence;
+then run script DatabaseCreate, then script Database-inserts, then try running Database-View1 script.
+It it outputs error, try creating a new query directly on the database by right-clicking on new database and copy the contents of Database-user into your new query.
+Then do the same for Database-View2 and Database-user.
 In the end, you should end up with database diagram looking like this:

 <img width="972" height="900" alt="obrazek" src="https://github.com/user-attachments/assets/583cca0e-3155-42de-9bfe-30faad11aaa5" />